petermsiegel/pmsLibrary/src/∆F_Help.md

 ```

 ```
-⍝  Here's a more powerful example (the power is in ⎕DT and 1200⌶).
+⍝  Here's a more powerful example (the power is in 1200⌶ and ⎕DT).
 ⍝  (Right arg "hardwired" into F-string)
    ∆F'{ "D MMM YYYY ''was a'' Dddd."`T 2025 01 01}'
 1 JAN 2025 was a Wednesday.